MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 How to build
 ------------

-The process to build a MicroEJ Firmware is two fold:
+The process to build a MicroEJ Firmware is two-fold:

 1. Build a MicroEJ Platform
 2. Build a MicroEJ Application into a MicroEJ Firmware